Procedure: Appointments – Senior Management Appointments and Contracts for Research School Directors

 - An employees is required to verify their identity and qualifications prior to, or upon, commencement by providing original or certified copies of the following documents: photographic proof of identity (eg. Passport or drivers licence), marriage certificate or evidence of change of name, and tertiary qualifications (where applicable);

 - An employee may be required to undertake a medical examination, where during the course of their employment with the University the Director, Human Resources forms the opinion that there are reasonable concerns that an employee is not fit to undertake normal duties;

-- An appointment may be subject to a security (criminal) check being undertaken by the University.
-In the event that a check is required, the successful applicant must agree to disclose to the University such details as required for this check to be undertaken.
+- appointment letter of offer is subject to a security (criminal) check being undertaken by the University.
+The successful applicant must agree to disclose to the University such details as required for this check to be undertaken.
 Should the results of the security (criminal) check be unsatisfactory to the University, the terms of the appointment may be withdrawn in whole or in part.
 If the University becomes aware that the applicant failed to make a complete disclosure, the University may terminate the appointment of the applicant on the grounds of misleading and deceptive behaviour;

 - An employee must not have accepted a redundancy or early retirement package from the University within the last 2 years; and

 - Existing directorships, partnerships and secretaryships must be declared prior to the appointee accepting an offer of employment.